NRCan/geo-deep-learning/README.md

   model_name: unetsmall     # One of unet, unetsmall, checkpointed_unet, ternausnet, or inception
   bucket_name:              # name of the S3 bucket where data is stored.
 Leave blank if using local files
   task: segmentation        # Task to perform.
 Either segmentation or classification
-  debug_mode: True          # Prints detailed progress bar
   scale_data: [0, 1]        # Min and Max for input data rescaling.
 Default: [0, 1].
 Enter False if no rescaling is desired.
+  debug_mode: True          # Prints detailed progress bar

 inference:
-  img_csv_file: /path/to/csv/containing/images/list.csv                       # CSV file containing the list of all images to infer on
+  img_dir_or_csv_file: /path/to/csv/containing/images/list.csv                 # Directory containing all images to infer on OR CSV file with list of images
   working_folder: /path/to/folder/with/resulting/images                       # Folder where all resulting images will be written
   state_dict_path: /path/to/model/weights/for/inference/checkpoint.pth.tar    # File containing pre-trained weights
   chunk_size: 512                                                             # (int) Size (height and width) of each prediction patch.
 Default: 512